 Don’t underestimate their tiny physiques, they are very strong.
 Of course, we had to pay them up for the help later once they brought us to safety, but that’s how the local ladies roll in the rice fields.

 It took us around a couple of hours to complete the loop and after crossing the main bridge into the village, we ended our trek with some grub in a local restaurant.

 There’s not much around food wise while trekking so make sure you have plenty of breakfast and pop in some snacks and drinks before setting off.

 Mostly we encountered the local ladies.
 Dressed in amazing colourful outfits, they roam the streets of Ta Van village with heavy baskets on their backs full of handmade crafts.

-They follow tourists around leading them through the windy little roads, telling their life stories and occasionally reminding us ‘you buy from me later’.
+They lead us through winding little roads, telling their life stories and occasionally reminding us ‘you buy from me later’.
 You will meet them everywhere.

 One way to make them stop following you is to make clear that you will not buy anything from them.
 But sometimes, even then, they will follow you.
 And if you buy from one, others will want you to buy from them too.
 If you give them some money for a ‘guided tour’, they will share it amongst themselves.

 They are beautiful and fascinating people.
 Most of the ladies speak really good English, but none of them went to school, they can’t read or write.
 ‘We learned English from the tourists’ they say.